2019 Release Notes

 Component Remediation API

 In order to facilitate automation and customization of component remediation, IQ Server now supports a Component Remediation API.
-The first release of the API provides similar data from the component intelligence panel version graph into a machine readable format.
-The result of the request provides component remediation suggestions of policy violations on a per component basis.
+The first release of the API provides similar data from the component intelligence panel version graph in a machine-readable format.
+The result of the request provides component remediation suggestions for policy violations on a per-component basis.

 Release 63 (March 2019)